MalahatNation/governance-library/local-education-agreement.md

 # 7. SPECIAL EDUCATION ASSESSMENT AND PLACEMENT

-## {{< highlight >}}7.1.
-The Parties agree that special education assessment and placement of, or timetable changes or new timetables for, Nation Students will follow the School District referral process, and the Ministry of Education, Special Education Services: A Manual of Policies, Procedures and Guidelines, as amended from time to time.{{< endhighlight >}}
+## <mark>7.1.
+The Parties agree that special education assessment and placement of, or timetable changes or new timetables for, Nation Students will follow the School District referral process, and the Ministry of Education, Special Education Services: A Manual of Policies, Procedures and Guidelines, as amended from time to time.

 ## 7.2.
 For greater clarity: